rzk-lang/hottbook/src/1-foundations/2-homotopy-type-theory/03-type-families-are-fibrations.rzk.md

 ```

 ## Dependent and non-dependent maps
-!!! lemma "Lemma 2.3.5.
+!!! note "Lemma 2.3.5.
 Transport in a constant type family"
     If $P : A \to U$ is defined by $P(x) :\equiv B$ for a fixed $B : U$, then for any $x,y : A$ and $p : x = y$ and $b : B$ we have a path
     $\mathsf{transportconst}^B_p (b) : \mathsf{transport}^P(p, b) = b$.
 ```rzk